Swing Trading Strategies

 - Keep in tune with what is “hot” in the market and then keep these on your radar.
 For example, the last couple of years, big money has been chasing Marijuana stocks.
 Finding and riding these hot sector plays can be very profitable if you get in early.
 I try to stay on top of market news flow from numerous sources and look for these types of opportunities.

-- Some people do not like trading ETF’s however, trading a basket of stocks can take the risk out of an unfavourable event in a single stock.
+- Some people do not like trading ETF’s however, trading a basket of stocks can take the risk out of an unfavorable event in a single stock.
 These can make for good hot sector swing trades but you need to understand what your trading.
 There are lots of ETFs now and some are levered which means they move more than the underlying assets.
-Bottomline – know what your trading and what the risks are before entering a trade especially with levered assets.
+Bottomline – know what you trading and what the risks are before entering a trade, especially with levered assets.